|Country Information & Lifestyle|

 Although Malay is the official language, English is widely spoken, especially in business, and the English language is a compulsory subject in all schools.
 The official religion is Islam, but its people are free to observe any religion of their choice.
 At any place in Malaysia, it is common to see temples, mosques and churches located in close proximity.

-Malaysia’s rich historical heritage has evidently resulted in its exotic cuisine.
-In Malay cuisine fresh aromatic herbs and roots are used, some familiar, such as lemongrass, ginger, garlic, shallots, kaffir limes and fresh chilies.
-Both fresh and dried chilies are used, usually ground into a sambal or chili paste to add hotness to dishes.
+Malaysia's rich historical heritage has evidently resulted in its exotic cuisine.
+In Malay cuisine fresh aromatic herbs and roots are used, some familiar, such as lemongrass, ginger, garlic, shallots, kaffir limes and fresh chillies.
+Both fresh and dried chillies are used, usually ground into a sambal or chilli paste to add hotness to dishes.
 Dried spices such as cloves, cardamom, star anise, mustard seeds, fenugreek, cinnamon and nutmeg appear frequently in many dishes.

 Kuala Lumpur, the capital, is affectionately known as KL.
 A delightful mix of cross-cultural influences and traditions, and radiates an exciting and enticing charm.
 Let the city's warmth embrace you as you lose yourself in its unique blend of tradition, culture, old world charm and new world sophistication.
 Explore its nooks and crannies, and you'll discover captivating sights, sensational sounds, aromatic smells and fantastic people.

 KL has a lively nightlife scene and a fascinating art and performance culture, which blends contemporary and traditional styles from many backgrounds.
 There is the widest range of sporting activities available with state-of -the-art facilities to impress any sporting enthusiast.